kubeflow/website/content/en/docs/gke/pipelines/authentication-pipelines.md

 This page describes authentication for Kubeflow Pipelines to GCP.
 Available options listed below have different tradeoffs.
 You should choose the one that fits your use-case.

 * [Compute Engine default service account](#compute-engine-default-service-account) is easy to set up, but overgrants permission if enabled access to "cloud-platform" scope.
-Therefore, it is not suitable for a shared GCP project.
+Therefore, it is not suitable if you need workload permission separation.
 * [Workload Identity](#workload-identity) takes more efforts to set up, but allows fine-grained permission control.
 It is recommended for production use-cases.
 * [Google service account keys stored as Kubernetes secrets](#google-service-account-keys-stored-as-kubernetes-secrets) is the legacy approach and no longer recommended in GKE.
 However, it's the only option to use GCP APIs when your cluster is an [anthos](https://cloud.google.com/anthos) or on-prem cluster.